 Next to the Old Barge was Tom Watts Furniture Store.
 This has a modern open plan ground floor with plate glass windows incongruously supporting an ancient first floor.
 This later became a store for B. B. Adams/Bennetts, selling electrical and electronic appliances.
 On the opposite side of the road at 168 King Street was the Ship Inn until 1969.
 This has an old wooden lintel reading Princes Inn which may have originally been in Princes Street, Tombland, which had an inn of that name as long ago as 1391.
 It became council flats in 1970 and I used to visit a friend of mine who lived there.

-Further along the street was the Ferry Boat Inn, now closed but due to reopen soon.
-It is notorious for having the murderer of the Ipswich prostitutes (Steve Wright) as one of its landlords.
+Further along the street was the Ferry Boat Inn, now closed.
+It is notorious for having the murderer of the Ipswich prostitutes (Steve Wright) as one of its last landlords.
 I prefer to remember it from an earlier and happier period when “Fag Ash Lil” used to entertain us round the piano.
 In the summer you could sit out by the river and sip your pint.
 Across the other side of the street is Rouen Road; Rouen is one of our twin cities.
 When I first remember it there was no Rouen Road, merely a warren of passageways and alleys like Paradise Place and Crusoe Street.
 The houses all went in the name of slum clearance.

 How different it is today; all industry has long since vanished.
 So too have the shops and pubs.
 The road is no longer a busy highway, full of shops and factories.
 The area has returned to a residential quarter of expensive flats, particularly by Carrow Bridge.
 One was on the market for £1 million before the property bubble burst.
 It used to be very up-market and residential when the Howard House was the Duke of Norfolk’s family house and “wilderness” half a millennium ago, so in a way the wheel has turned full circle.